 High doses of furosemide may inhibit binding of thyroid hormones to carrier proteins when administered with levothyroxine sodium, and thereby lead to an initial transient increase in free thyroid hormones, followed by an overall decrease in total thyroid hormone levels.
 It is recommended that thyroid hormones be monitored.

-Other Combination to Consider
+Other combinations to consider